data-lessons/library-openrefine-DEPRECATED/README.md

 * Though it isn't completely necessary, it would be helpful to refresh your knowledge of regular expressions from week 1

 ### Hour One
-* Introduction to OpenRefine
+* Slides: Introduction to OpenRefine
-  * What is OpenRefine and how can it help you
 * Basic OpenRefine functions I
-  * Importing data
+    * Getting data into OpenRefine
-  * The OpenRefine interface
+    * Navigating OpenRefine
+    * Working with columns
     * Sorting data
     * Facets and Filters
     * Rows and Records
     * Clustering

 ### Hour Two
 * Basic OpenRefine functions II
-  * Transforming data
+    * Transforming Data
+    * Undo and Redo
+    * Exporting Data
-  * Undo/Redo
+    * Data Types
-* OpenRefine data types
-* Using regular expressions in OpenRefine

 ### Hour Three
 * Advanced OpenRefine functions